EbotCho/-/README.md

-# Dong-a_Univ.
-Enhanced forecasting of electricity demand for apartment buildings based on weather conditions
+# Enhanced forecasting of electricity demand for apartment buildings based on weather conditions.
+Dong-a_Univ
 ## The First Preliminary Project of IITP

 ## Background of Project